Xbox All Access Will Offer A Next-Gen Console For A Monthly Rate

 On Tuesday, Xbox confirmed the upcoming release of the Xbox Series S, a smaller, digital-only console that will have a much more affordable $299 price point.
 The smaller console will provide the same gameplay experience as the Series X, but just have less storage (512 GB) and not be capable of playing games off of discs.

-While we still await official word on the pricing and release date of the Series X, Xbox made another major announcement on Wednesday with the news that their Xbox All Access program will be expanding and allow gamers to get the Series S or Series X, along with a Game Pass Ultimate subscription, for a monthly rate with no money required up front.
-There will be a 24-month agreement (two years, for those bad at math) required but rather than having to pay $299 or (the rumored) $499 for the console, you can pay $24.99 a month for the Series S or $29.99 a month for the Series X.
+Xbox made another major announcement on Wednesday with the news that their Xbox All Access program will be expanding and allow gamers to get the Series S or Series X, along with a Game Pass Ultimate subscription, for a monthly rate with no money required up front.
+There will be a 24-month agreement (two years, for those bad at math) required but rather than having to pay $299 or $499 for the console, you can pay $24.99 a month for the Series S or $29.99 a month for the Series X.

 The Game Pass Ultimate subscription provides a library of over 100 games for Xbox, PC, and Android mobile devices, and also provides Xbox Game Studio releases the day they come out, such as Halo Infinite, as well as an EA Play membership included starting this holiday season.
 Those with current Xbox All Access subscriptions can upgrade that to get the next-gen console and pre-order the Series S and Series X through All Access beginning today.